swordfishtr/usage-graphic-generator/README.md

 it's a usage graphic generator intended to be used for smogon metagames

-credit to demirab1 on disc/swordfishtr on github helped immensely with mini icons
+credit to demirab1 on disc / swordfishtr on github helped immensely with mini icons and png downloading